connext/xapp-starter/README.md

 ## Greeter Authenticated (authenticated call)

-The `DestinationGreeterAuthenticated` contract now sets some permissioning constraints.
-It only allows `updateGreeting` to be called from `SourceGreeterAuthenticated`.
+The `DestinationGreeterAuthenticated` contract sets some permissioning constraints.
+It only allows `greeting` to be updated from `SourceGreeterAuthenticated`.
 In order to enforce this, the contract checks that the caller is the original sender from the origin domain.

 ### Contracts
 - SourceGreeterAuthenticated.sol